Objectives and activities

 Significant activities and financial review

-Overall, we recorded a net surplus of £997 compared with £3,899 in the prior period.
+Overall, we recorded a net deficit of £11,578 compared with a deficit of £5,422 in the prior year.

-Subsequent to the year end, we were pleased to welcome John Shearer as a new Trustee bringing new experience and ideas to the Trust.
 We continue to look for other volunteers to act as new trustees to help oversee the charity for the next decade!
 Please do volunteer and email or speak to the existing Trustees or Rebecca.

 Please do monitor the website www.stanwickvillagehall.org which provides details on forthcoming and regular events.